GuignardLab/LineageTree/README.md

 Some dependecies are requiered:
   - general python dependecies:
     - numpy, scipy
+  - specific dependency:
+  	- svgwrite if svg output is needed

 ## Quick install
 To quickly install the script so it can be call from the terminal and install too the common dependecies one can run